asyrul21/reso-ui/README.md

 20. InputLabel [value] prop is replaced with [descriptionSelectedKey]

+21. ComponentLoader is replaced with Loader, and combined with FullScreenLoader

 ## To Be Reconstructed using library in Client

 1. Generic Modal for Popups that utilise libary components